jahaltom/mtDNA-Pre-term-birth-association-/README.md

 ```

-Also do this for site and population.
+Calculate Cohen's Kappa for site and population.

 ```python
 # Convert 'site' to numeric labels